Home/Company/Blog/Blog posts

 In Response: Tech team / Incident team.

-Role of Statushub: Ongoing Notifications about incident status are available on the status page.
+Role of Statushub in Incident Response: Ongoing Notifications about incident status are available on the status page.

 StatusHub provides an opportunity for all interested parties to subscribe for notifications (self-service).